shuttle1987/save-and-resume/README.md

 ### Saving

-Before init an Estimator, we have to define the checkpoint strategy.
+Before initializing an Estimator, we have to define the checkpoint strategy.
 To do this we have to create a configuration for the Estimator using the [tf.estimator.RunConfig](https://www.tensorflow.org/api_docs/python/tf/estimator/RunConfig) API such this:

 ```python
 # Checkpoint Strategy configuration